Are There Health Benefits to Coconut Sugar Vs Cane Sugar?

 Coconut sugar has 45% less fructose, so compared to table sugar and other natural sweeteners, is a slightly better option.

 Coconut sugar comes from the sap of the cut flowers of the coconut palm.
 It does not come the actual coconut fruit, the part from which most beneficial coconut products are derived.

-According Nutritional research it has been found that as mentioned coconut sugar does contain very small quantities of iron, zinc and calcium.
-However you would have to eat a ton of it to have any nutritional benefit as such.
+According to Nutritional research it has been found that as mentioned coconut sugar does contain very small quantities of iron, zinc and calcium.
+However, you would have to eat a ton of it to have any nutritional benefit as such.
 Not a good idea, you are better off eating real, fresh foods to get your nutrition.

 When eating lots of fructose, this goes straight to your liver.
 Your liver attempts to metabolize it, into a useful fuel before causing damage.
 This is where fructose is considered as toxic in large amounts.